nosilver4u/easy-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

 = 4.3.2 =
-*Release Date - TBD*
+*Release Date - February 10, 2026*

-* fixed: Lazy Load setting does not detect presence of Easy IO plugin
 * fixed: Easy IO domain not reset after site URL is updated
+* fixed: PHP 8.5 compatibility
 * fixed: PHP warnings and notices

 = 4.3.1 =